WsttXm/RiskEngine/README.md

 String freshJson = RiskEngine.collectReportJson();  // collect then serialize
 ```

 `init` rejects duplicate initialization; multi-entry applications should use atomic `initIfNeeded`.
-Call `RiskEngine.shutdown()` when the SDK is no longer needed: it advances the lifecycle generation, cancels work, and clears registries.
+Call `RiskEngine.shutdown()` when the SDK is no longer needed: it advances the lifecycle generation, cancels work, clears registries, and requests that the native periodic monitor stop.
 Results from older generations are not delivered.

 The SDK AAR itself is not minified.
 Host R8 uses the bundled `consumer-rules.pro`; no extra keep rules are required for the public API.

 ## Collection scenes

-`CollectScene` only changes the informational / actionable split.
-Every enabled detector still runs.
+Scenes adjust the informational / actionable split.
+Every enabled detector still runs. `native_tamper` also has a scene policy: with an initialization scene of `LOGIN` / `PAYMENT`, missing maps, unreadable files, or wholly unreadable executable segments become `MEDIUM`/4; `STANDARD` / `DIAGNOSTIC` retain `UNAVAILABLE`.
+This policy is bound at initialization and is not updated by a per-call `collect(scene, ...)` / `collectSync(scene)` override.

 | Scene | Behavior |
 | --- | --- |